Extracts from an article about a gifted boy, followed by correspondence concerning this article

 Continuation of correspondence prompted by article on gifted boy

-Quotation from the article which I sent in a recent letter.
+Further quotation from the above article.
 'Children will continue to be traumatised and families destroyed, until this situation is changed.'
 What hope is there of change for the better when the whole trend of society is towards ever greater oppression of individuality?
 And, strangely enough, the thing most in need of remedy is not mentioned - the terrible predicament of the individual left by an 'education' over which he had no control with no means of livelihood and no way of re-accessing the sort of career to which he is suited.

 An agonising childhood and adolescence might be regarded as justified if it led to a tolerable adult life, even if the suffering and ruin of non-combatant parents is unquestionably obscene.
 But the greatest problem that needs to be addressed is the predicament of the outcast.